O’Keefe Art Scholarship Program

 - Submit all application material by the scholarship application deadlines to be considered

 O’Keefe Art Scholarship Information

-- Patrick O’Keefe will also provide a private virtual mentoring component for the scholarship recipient, consisting of one session per month for the duration of the Fall Session.
+- Patrick O’Keefe will also provide a private virtual mentoring component for the scholarship recipient three times over the duration of the course.

 - Gwartzman’s Art Supplies will supply the successful applicant with all required art materials free of charge for the duration of the APW Session

-- The scholarship covers the full tuition fee for regular 38-week online session is $4,950.00 CDN.
-The Scholarship is not transferable to another year and can only be used for the Fall Workshop that falls within the same calendar year in which the scholarship recipient has been chosen.
+- The scholarship covers the full tuition fee for regular 38-week online session is $4,700.00 CDN.
+The Scholarship is not transferable to another year and can only be used for the Spring 2022/2023 Workshop that falls within the same calendar year in which the scholarship recipient has been chosen.